 Shopping: Downtown Danville has an especially plentiful selection of dog-friendly businesses, but shops all over Tri-Valley welcome your dog as well as your patronage.
 Even those who prefer you to shop solo offer fresh water and treats to make Daisy’s wait more pleasant.
 Reward that good behavior with a trip to Molly’s Pup-Purr-ee in Danville or Murphy’s Paw in Pleasanton for the perfect toy or treat.

 A Good Night’s Sleep: Too much to do in one day?
 No worries, there’s room at the inn for you and Rex throughout Tri-Valley, and innkeepers prepared to pamper weary travelers.
 Conveniently located an easy walk from Danville’s fine dining, the Danville Sycamore Inn welcomes dogs with treats and cozy beds.
-Dog bowls, treats, and Sheraton Sweet Sleeper dog beds beckon at the Sheraton Pleasanton, conveniently located next to Stoneridge Shopping Center so you can retreat from the world after a long day of retail therapy.
+Dog bowls, treats, and Sheraton Sweet Sleeper dog beds beckon at the Sheraton Pleasanton (transforming to the AC Hotel Pleasanton in Winter 2018), conveniently located next to Stoneridge Shopping Center so you can retreat from the world after a long day of retail therapy.

 More ideas: Check our Dog-Friendly listings.